vanus-labs/docs/content/vanus-ai/integrations/slack/index.md

 ![](images/integration_slack_9.webp)

-3. Type the name of the permission and click on it to add the permission.
-Add `chat:write`⑧, `chat:write:public`⑨, `app_mentions:read`⑩ & `im:history`⑪ permission to your app.
+3. Search the name of the permission and click on it to add the permission.
+Search and add the following permissions `chat:write:public`⑧, `chat:write`⑨, `im:history`⑩, `app_mentions:read`⑪ permission to your app.

 ![](images/integration_slack_27.webp)

 ![](images/integration_slack_10.webp)

 4. Scroll up to the top of the page, and click **Install to Workspace**⑫ to install your app.